Fonts play a huge role in how infographics are perceived.

 Try matching up your chosen body font with each one of your header options.
 Are any of them high contrast?
 Low contrast?
 If there’s a high or low contrast match that looks great to you, go with it.
 If not, and you want some inspiration, check out this collection of font pairings:

 Don’t see anything you like?
-Do a quick Google search for font pairings, look for inspiration in books, or challenge yourself to use a single font for an entire infographic!
+Check out some Google Font combinations, look for inspiration in books, or challenge yourself to use a single font for an entire infographic!
 I think you’ll find it easier than you’d expect.

 5. Create visual hierarchy by varying size and weight